jaystack/functionly-doc/wiki/decorators.md

 ## error
-It is only usable in [PostHook]()'s catch handler to handle errors in the FunctionalService
+It is only usable in [[PostHook|classes#posthook]]'s catch handler to handle errors in the FunctionalService

 ### Example
 ```js